sphinx-doc/sphinx/doc/latex.rst

      Colon made part of the mark-up rather than being inserted by the environment for coherence with how admonitions are handled generally.

+- Environment for the :rst:dir:`todo` directive: ``sphinxtodo``.
+  It takes one argument which will be the localized string ``Todo`` followed with a colon.

+  .. versionadded:: 7.4.0
 - The contents_ directive (with ``:local:`` option) and the :dudir:`topic` directive are implemented by environment ``sphinxShadowBox``.